RDSP update and a TD Explanation

-So Thursday after my last monologue on TD and their RDSP Program, I received a phone call from a 1-800 number at my office (you know for my real job).
-Surprisingly I get a lot of “phone spam” at my office, so normally I don’t answer such calls, however I did answer and I was shocked to be speaking to someone from the TD/Waterhouse team that wanted to talk to me about my RDSP posts.
+After my article TD and their RDSP Program, I received a phone call from a 1-800 number at my office (for my real job).
+I get a lot of “phone spam” at my office, and normally I don’t answer such calls, however, I did answer.
+I was shocked to be speaking to someone from the TD/Waterhouse team that wanted to talk to me about my RDSP posts.

 My first reaction was fear that TD had unleashed one of their Media Piranha (or worse one of their Great White Shark Lawyers) on me, but no this gentleman was very polite and cordial.
-My next reaction was, how the heck did you guys sleuth from my On Line Persona of the Big Cajun Man who I really was, but that really isn’t that hard either (not like they needed Sam Spade to figure that one out).
+My next reaction was, how the heck did you guys sleuth from my On Line Persona of the Big Cajun Man who I really was, but that isn’t that hard.

-That was the good news, the bad news was that this fix is being included with a larger system change and really won’t be available until the end of 2013 (I won’t comment about my experience as a Program Manager in the Computer business and how deadlines are rarely met).
+That was the good news, the bad news was that this fix is being included with a larger system change and really won’t be available until the end of 2013.
 So I will have to wait until early next year before I can do what I want is the message that I got.

-I appreciate the fact that TD reached out to the BCM to explain and possibly placate my rantings, I just wish they could fix this problem sooner.
+I appreciate the fact that TD reached out to me to explain and possibly placate my rantings, I just wish they could fix this problem.

 Interesting that big brother is watching you!
 Kind of makes you wonder why they don’t invest the same $$ into their IT department as they do into their media relations department.